nikitakesharwani/React-learning-lab/README.md

    Each route is mapped to a specific server-rendered page or component.
    When the user navigates, the browser makes a network request, and the server responds with an HTML page rendered using React.
    Better for: SEO, faster initial load, dynamic content.

+# Class Component

+1. a defined class extends React.Component class which comes from react library
+2. it uses constructor to pass props and take super(props) inside it
+3. to access the props we write {this.props.name}